sinsukehlab/NOTE-test/NOTE.md

 > This is a note.

 > [!TIP]
 > This is a tip.
+(Supported since 14 Nov 2023)

 > [!IMPORTANT]
 > Crutial information comes here.

 > [!CAUTION]
 > Negative potential consequences of an action.
+(Supported since 14 Nov 2023)

 > [!WARNING]
 > Critical content comes here.